noblerabbit/hdf5-dataset-builder/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)

 **Use this script if you want to store images from a folder into a single dataset file.
 You can also modify images before storing them in the dataset file.
-Great way to quickly create X,Y datasets for deep learning.**
+Great way also to quickly create X,Y datasets for deep learning.**

 ### Desciption
 This scripts reads images from folder and procresses them through the custom processing function and stores them in a HDF5 file.